crystalgtaylor91/wheres-carmen/README.md

 ### b.
 Also for each month, what is the probability that Ms. Sandiego is armed AND wearing a jacket, but NOT a hat?
 What general observations about Ms. Sandiego can you make from this?
 See model [*analytics_probability_armed_jacket_not_hat.sql*](https://github.com/crystalgtaylor91/wheres-carmen/blob/main/wheres_carmen_dbt/models/analytics/analytics_probability_armed_jacket_not_hat.sql)
-There is a very low probability that Carmen is armed and wearing a jacket but not a hat Some metrics to illustrate this:
+</br>There is a very low probability that Carmen is armed and wearing a jacket but not a hat
+</br>Some metrics to illustrate this:
 - mode & average: 0.03
 - max: ~5 days out of a month